ymeine/atpackager/lib/visitors/readme.md

 * `strict`
 	* interface: [`Boolean`](http://devdocs.io/javascript/global_objects/boolean)
-	* default:
+	* default: [`undefined`](http://devdocs.io/javascript/global_objects/undefined), which resolves to `true` in this case
-	* Whether to use strict checking or not.
+	* Whether to use strict checking or not (the value is strictly compared to `false` to get a boolean).
 In strict mode, a global must be explicitly allowed to be considered as accepted, while otherwise it must only not be forbidden.

 Globals permissions: